Lartu/malady/README.md

 # Malady ![Spyder PetPet](http://images.neopets.com/template_images/spyder_black_dance.gif)
 **Malady** is a string-substitution based [esolang](https://en.wikipedia.org/wiki/Esoteric_programming_language).
 The premise lies in defining rules within the code that are then used to alter the remaining code until no code is left.
-I don't really know it it's Turing complete or not, this is just an experiment.
+A Turing Machine can be easily implemented in Malady, thus rendering Malady turing-complete.

 ## How to Install
 You can grab a copy of Malady by cloning this repository.
 Malady requires **Python 3** to run.
 You may also compile